Skip to main content

 RamseySolutions.com

-Stewardship Principle #1: Everything Belongs to God (Ownership)
+1. Everything Belongs to God (Ownership)

 “The earth is the Lord’s, and everything in it, the world, and all who live in it; for he founded it on the seas and established it on the waters.”
+(Psalm 24:1-2)

-What is ‘everything’?
-It includes our time, talents, money, and possessions.
+Everything belongs to the Lord, and that includes our time, talents, money, and possessions.
 This perspective shifts our mindset from ownership to management, where we accept our responsibility as caretakers of resources He’s placed in our hands.

-We are called to use the resources He has given us wisely, responsibly, and in a way that honors Him.
+We are called to use the resources God has given us wisely, responsibly, and in a way that honors Him.
 This helps foster humility, gratitude, and a sense of responsibility within us to manage God's gifts in line with His will.

-After making Adam and Eve, God commanded them to be fruitful and multiply, to “fill the earth, and subdue it; and rule over the fish of the sea and over the birds of the sky and over every living thing that moves on the earth."
+“Fill the earth, and subdue it; and rule over the fish of the sea and over the birds of the sky and over every living thing that moves on the earth."
 Genesis 1:28

 Sign up for regular insights on how to pastor and lead better.